common-workflow-language/common-workflow-language/draft-3/concepts.md

 be stored in [process hints](#requirements_and_hints).

-Input metadata (for example, a lab sample identifier) may be explicitly represented within a workflow using input parameters which are propagated to output.
+Input metadata (for example, a lab sample identifier) may be explicitly represented within a tool or workflow using input parameters which are propagated to output.
 Future versions of this specification may define additional facilities for working with input/output metadata.

 Fields for tool and workflow metadata (for example, authorship for use in citations) are not defined in this specification.
 Future versions of this